yossefd/Autoencoder/README.md

 # Autoencoder
-Represent the immune system BCR repertoire and estimate similarity and distance between different repertoires
+Represent the immune system TCR repertoire and estimate similarity and distance between different repertoires